datacarpentry/image-processing/episodes/05-creating-histograms.md

 objectives:
 - "Explain what a histogram is."
 - "Load an image in grayscale format."
-- "Create and display grayscale and color histograms for entire OpenCV images."
+- "Create and display grayscale and color histograms for entire images."
-- "Create and display grayscale and color histograms for certain areas of OpenCV images, via masks."
+- "Create and display grayscale and color histograms for certain areas of images, via masks."
 keypoints:
 - "We can load images in grayscale by passing the `cv2.IMREAD_GRAYSCALE` parameter to the `cv2.imread()` function."
-- "We can create histograms of OpenCV images with the `cv2.calcHist()` function."
+- "We can create histograms o images with the `cv2.calcHist()` function."
 - "We can separate the RGB channels of an image with the `cv2.split()` function."
 - "We can display histograms using the `matplotlib pyplot` `figure()`, `title()`, `xlabel()`, `ylabel()`, `xlim()`, `plot()`, and `show()` functions."
 ---

-In this episode, we will learn how to use OpenCV functions to create and display histograms for images.
+In this episode, we will learn how to use skimage functions to create and display histograms for images.

 ## Introduction to Histograms